massive-oss/mcover/README.md

 *	standard PrintClient report output in unit test summary (see above)

-** Note: ** Inline coverage is only appended to test classes that have a matching class in the covered src path (e.g. com.ExampleTest will look for results for com.Example)
+**Note:** Inline coverage is only appended to test classes that have a matching class in the covered src path (e.g. com.ExampleTest will look for results for com.Example)

 ### Step 1.
 Add MCover macro to build

 Include mcover macro in test.hxml file (see above)

+	-lib mcover
+	--macro massive.mcover.MCover.include('', ['src'])

 ### Step 2.
 Update TestMain.hx